abdulmuqeet1/project-boilerplate/README.md

 # reactJS-boilerplate-with-webpack
- reactjs boilerplate with typescript sass webpack babel and eslint
+ reactjs boilerplate with
+typescript
+sass
+webpack5
+babel
+and eslint